gromacs/gromacs/docs/dev-manual/index.rst

 http://www.gromacs.org/Developer_Zone contain additional information (much of it outdated, though), and can be linked from relevant locations in this guide.

-The guide is currently split into two main parts:
+The guide is currently split into a few main parts:

+* Overview of the |Gromacs| codebase.
 * Generic guidelines to follow when developing |Gromacs|.
   For some of the guidelines, scripts exist (see below) to automatically reformat the code and/or enforce the guidelines for each commit.
 * Instructions on what tools are used, and how to use them.

 .. toctree::
    :maxdepth: 2

+   overview
    style
    tools